Riyadh International Book Fair: 2019

 Anas al-Mazrou, a law professor at King Saud University, was arrested for speaking of the detention of women's rights activists in Saudi Arabia during one of these panel discussions at the 2019 fair.
 "No one dares to ask, and I am not challenging anybody, including those who are sitting here on stage, to ask about the human rights activists," he said.
 He named four people as having "contributed to spread the idea of human rights...
 I will give you an idea and I invite everybody to think about it; the idea of the nation being the guardian of itself, [such that the guardian] is the people, not the ruler" No information was given on where he was taken, and was described on 9 September as having had no contact with his family during this detainment.
 The video went viral.

 The Simon Wiesenthal Center again complained that the fair sold anti-semitic texts, including Hitler's Mein Kampf.
 They said that "Of the six Arab Book Fairs we annually monitor, antisemitic texts are sadly the most numerous in Riyadh", and asked the Saudi government to apply the same measures to "all forms of hate, on the same level as offences to Islam".

 2020

 In July 2019, the Saudi Ministry of Culture announced that the 2020 fair would be held from 2 to 11 April at 'Riyadh Front'.
 However, on 5 March, the Ministry announced that the fair was postponed, as a precaution against the worldwide outbreak of COVID-19.

 2022

 The Saudi government announced that the 2022 event would span ten days beginning on 29 September and ending on 8 October 2022, with Tunisia as the guest of honor.

+Administrative history

+The fair was initially organized by the Riyadh Exhibitions Company.
+However, in 2006, the company said it had signed a co-operation agreement with the Saudi Arabian Ministry of Higher Education to run the fair.
+Later, the Ministry of Information and Culture and, after a split, the Ministry of Culture, were placed in charge.

+The URL of the fair website has changed repeatedly: